 Back pain is one of the most prevalent causes of disability and missed days at work worldwide.
 Back pain is the second most common reason for doctor office visits, outnumbered only by upper-respiratory infections.
 Approximately 80 percent of the population will experience back pain at least once throughout their life.
 The spine is a complex structure made up of bones, joints, ligaments, and muscles, among other soft tissues.
 Because of this, injuries and/or aggravated conditions, such as herniated discs, can eventually lead to symptoms of back pain.
 Sports injuries or automobile accident injuries are often the most frequent cause of back pain, however, sometimes the simplest of movements can have painful results.
 Fortunately, alternative treatment options, such as chiropractic care, can help ease back pain through the use of spinal adjustments and manual manipulations, ultimately improving pain relief.

-The information herein on "Femoroacetabular Impingement" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Femoroacetabular Impingement" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.

 Our videos, posts, topics, subjects, and insights cover clinical matters, issues, and topics that relate to and support, directly or indirectly, our clinical scope of practice.*

 Our office has made a reasonable attempt to provide supportive citations and has identified the relevant research study or studies supporting our posts.
 We provide copies of supporting research studies available to regulatory boards and the public upon request.

 We understand that we cover matters that require an additional explanation of how it may assist in a particular care plan or treatment protocol; therefore, to further discuss the subject matter above, please feel free to ask Dr. Alex Jimenez DC or contact us at 915-850-0900.